nerel-ds/NEREL-BIO/README.md

 </p>
 ## News

+`September 2024` Our paper ["Overview of BioNNE Task on Biomedical Nested Named Entity Recognition at BioASQ 2024"](https://ceur-ws.org/Vol-3740/paper-03.pdf) has been published at CLEF 2024.

 `March 2024` Our paper about **nested entity linking** has been accepted to COLING 2024.
 For more information and new annotations, please visit https://github.com/nerel-ds/NEREL-BIO/tree/master/nested-mcn

 `Ferbuary 2024` NEREL-BIO is being used as dataset for the BioNNE shared task on nested NER in English and Russian (BioASQ workshop, CLEF 2024).
 For more information, please visit https://github.com/nerel-ds/NEREL-BIO/tree/master/bio-nne